jayu/rev-dep/README.md

 * Which packages in node_modules are unused?
 * Which modules take the most disk space?

-rev-dep helps you understand the real structure of your codebase so you can debug issues faster, refactor safely, and keep your dependencies clean.
+Rev-dep helps you understand the real structure of your codebase so you can debug issues faster, refactor safely, and keep your dependencies clean.

 It's particularly useful for JavaScript projects without TypeScript or test coverage — places where answering question "What will break if I change this" is not straightforward

----

-## **Why rev-dep? 🤔**
+## **Why Rev-dep? 🤔**

-rev-dep is designed for **fast iteration** and **minimal, actionable results** — no noise, just answers.
+Rev-dep is designed for **fast iteration** and **minimal, actionable results** — no noise, just answers.

 ### ✅ **Results in milliseconds**